Alexa for Shopping (formerly Amazon Rufus) 2026: How Amazon's AI Assistant Recommends Products

 In this guide, you will learn:

-- why Rufus is strategically important for Amazon,
+- why Alexa for Shopping is strategically important for Amazon,

-- how Rufus is embedded across the customer journey,
+- how the assistant is embedded across the customer journey,

 - which optimization levers sellers and vendors should prioritize now.